 Even in the dark year of 2020, designers like Ann Demeulemeester, Philipp Plein, Chanel, Yoji Yamamoto, etc. have revealed a variety of gothic elements in their designs.
 No offense, but these collections are not as dark as this year though!

 So are you a bat-caver?
 Which is your preferred goth style?
 Do you like to try goth-inspired outfits?
 Do share your ideal goth OOTD by commenting on our Instagram @shilpaahujadotcom or twitter @shilpa1ahuja.
 We would love to read your thoughts!

 Brinda is a Fashion Journalist Intern at ShilpaAhuja.com.
-She is pursuing her bachelor’s degree in commerce and takes online courses on fashion.
+She is pursuing her bachelor’s degree in Fashion Technology from NIFT.
 Fashion makes her happy, and she loves reading and learning more about fashion.
 She likes to style clothes and doing makeup is her forte.
-In her free time she likes to listen to music, sing.
+In her free time she likes to listen to music and sing.
 She is a huge k-pop fan, and also enjoys k-dramas.
 In her free time, she stays at home and likes to spend time with herself and her family.
 Her hobbies are drawing and learning Korean.
 She likes to exercise and stay healthy.